LIDR-academy/AI4Devs-intro-202404/reverse-string/prompts.md

 Second prompt:

 I forgot asking you for a button to copy, please use a secondary-button style and the "copy" label and a related icon for that button and create a function to copy the reversed string to the clipboard

+third prompt:

+now, can you go ahead and put all the javascript on the file scripts.js?.
+Please also make sure to show me the updated index.html, create unit tests and JSDocs for all the javascript functions.